kerematam/tinc-config-engine/README.md

 To build images :

-	./build_all_nodes.sh config_outs/<config-id> <docker-name> build
+	./build_all_nodes.sh config_outs/<config-id> <your-name> build

-In case you dont have private docker registry server, you might like to share docker images manually.
+In case you dont have private docker registry server (you should not user docker hub for obvious reasons), you might like to share docker images manually.
 So to export docker images into `image_outs` folder :

 	./build_all_nodes.sh config_outs/<config-id> <your-name> save